Emil Angelov

-Emil Angelov (Емил Ангелов; born on 17 July 1980 in Haskovo) is a former Bulgarian footballer who played as a forward.
+Emil Rosenov Angelov (Емил Росенов Ангелов; born on 17 July 1980 in Haskovo) is a former Bulgarian footballer who played as a forward.

 Career

 His career began at Svilengrad, having played for Haskovo as a youth.
 In 2001 Angelov joined Chernomorets Burgas.
 In his two and a half-year stint with the team, he played 55 games scoring 18 goals in the Bulgarian A PFG.

 Levski Sofia

 Angelov joined Levski Sofia on 24 January 2004 on a four-year contract for a transfer fee of €140,000.
 He made his league debut for Levski on 14 February and scored his first goal in the process, netting Levski's third of a 3–0 victory over Chernomorets Burgas.

 Angelov scored his first-ever European goal on 12 August 2004, in a 5–0 home win over Modriča in their UEFA Cup second qualifying round first leg tie.

 Litex Lovech

 On 8 January 2008 Angelov was bought by Litex Lovech.
 He made his debut for Litex on 18 January 2008 in a friendly match against Al-Karamah which ended in a draw.
 Angelov played during the second half of the match.

 His first goal for Litex was on 13 February 2008 against JEF United Ichihara Chiba.
 He scored it in 85th minute.
 The result of the match was 2:1 win for Litex.

 Emil Angelov made his official debut for Litex on 1 March 2008 against CSKA Sofia.
 The result of the match was 0:0 with a guest draw for Litex.